Part 1: Wedding Invitation Wording

 The announcement line is an optional line that is being used less and less often.
 This line consists of a phrase such as “with great joy” or “with joyous hearts”.
-It’s used to show your pure joy and excitement.
+You can use it to show your pure joy and excitement.

 The host line is where you state who is hosting your wedding.
 Who is the one throwing the reception?
 Who is doing the inviting?
 You will list the hosts names here.
 This may be one set of parents, both sets of parents, the couple, or all of the above!
 In this case, you would use the phrase “together with their families”.

-After the host line, the request line is used to do the actual inviting!
+After the host line, you will use the request line to do the actual inviting!
 “Request the honor/honour of your presence” is the most traditional for ceremonies taking place in a house of worship.
 “Request the pleasure of your company” is a common option for ceremonies not in a house of worship.

 Don’t Miss: A Complete Guide to Custom Wedding Invitations

 What are you inviting your guests to?
 The event line is where you make that clear.
 “At the marriage of their daughter” is commonly used for weddings where the bride’s family is hosting.
 You can also omit “their daughter”.
-“At the wedding of” and “at the ceremony uniting” are a couple other options that are seen pretty often.
+“At the wedding of” and “at the ceremony uniting” are a couple other options that you have the option of using.

 This is where you list the couple’s names, typically connected with a “to” in between.
 Certain religious affiliations will use “and” instead.
-You would traditionally include middle names, but including last names depends on who is hosting and if their last names are the same.
+Traditionally, you would include middle names, but including last names depends on who is hosting and if their last names are the same.

 “Son of” Line

 This is another optional line.
-If the bride’s family is hosting, some couples like to include the “son of” line to make sure the groom’s parents get acknowledged.
+If the bride’s family is hosting, you can include the “son of” line to make sure the groom’s parents get acknowledged.